uptake/pkgnet/CONTRIBUTING.md

 ### Submit to CRAN

-1. Build the tarball locally on the current release branch: `R CMD Build .`
+1. Download the tarball file created during the Github Action workflow.
 2. Go to https://cran.r-project.org/submit.html, take the  and submit it!
 ![](https://cdn.dribbble.com/users/30794/screenshots/4088042/e__push-button.gif)